SmokeHouseProject/applewood/README.md

 >The build folder contains image resources required by electron.
 Please see [README](build/README.md) for detailed instructions.

-1. To run the app in electron open new terminal in root and enter `electron .` The dot (.) is important!
+1. To run the app in electron open new terminal in root and enter `electron app`
 2. To build the app open new terminal in root and enter `npm run dist`

 ## Web API